-Dr. Murphree currently serves as co-director of the Office of Artificial Intelligence in Dermatology at Mayo Clinic.
+Dr. Murphree serves as co-director of the Office of Artificial Intelligence in Dermatology at Mayo Clinic.

 - Machine learning for improved medical risk prediction.
 Dr. Murphree and his colleagues, notably Gyorgy Simon, Ph.D., at the University of Minnesota, have a comprehensive research program focused on predicting a variety of postoperative complications.
 One novel aspect of this research is the direct incorporation of multi-institutional data in a variety of federated learning approaches, allowing for improved performance and generalizability while maintaining data privacy.

 - Automated analysis of electrocardiogram (ECG) via deep learning.
 Along with other members of the Office of Artificial Intelligence in Cardiovascular Medicine, Dr. Murphree studies the use of deep learning methods to learn and predict a variety of outcomes from ECG data, including screening for cardiac amyloidosis.
-He is also involved in some early experimental studies applying AI methods to positron emission tomography.
+He is also involved in some early experimental studies applying AI methods to address questions in vascular disease.

 - Practical model translation.
 Dr. Murphree is keenly interested in translating models from the research arena to practical clinical use.
 He has been heavily involved in the deployment of several machine learning models to active clinical practice.

 Significance to patient care